Baelak/P2-inventory-Management-App/README.md

 * Each member of your group is required to submit the following for review:
 * The URL of the deployed application.
 * The URL of the GitHub repository, with a unique name and a README describing the project.

+### How to Submit Your Interactive Full-Stack Project
+**Each member of your group** is required to submit the following for review:

+* The URL of the deployed application.
+* The URL of the GitHub repository, with a unique name and a README describing the project.

+---
+© 2024 edX Boot Camps LLC.
+Confidential and Proprietary.
+All Rights Reserved.